Boxing Gyms in San Francisco (Top 7 in 2023)

 • Pricing: $200 / month

 El Nino is a training and fitness facility in mixed martial arts.
 It caters to all levels, whether new to the sport, or training for a professional competition.
-Its members talk of the strong community feel, the lack of egos, and comradery within the gym to help each other improve.
-Open to all ages and abilities.

 The gym has recently moved to a brand new home on Linden Ave and is sparkling clean with high quality equipment.

 One downside is that it only has classes in the afternoon so if you prefer to train in the mornings then this may not be the right place for you.
-As with Rise Combat Sports, because this is an MMA gym, class options are limited if you just want boxing training.

 4️⃣ The Park Gym

-Park Gym San Francisco
+Park Gym boxing classes San Francisco

 • Summary: Pricey but high quality, clean gym